MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 The sample code below shows a simple way to load hmp format genotypic data, using the attach.big.matrix() function.
 If you have a genotype map, you can also add it here.

 To generate rMVP usable files, we first need to use the `MVP.Data()` function from the rMVP package.
-Two of the most common types of data used in genomics are HapMap and VCF formats.
+Two of the most common types of data used in genomics are HapMap and VCF formats, and although rMVP can deal with other formats as well, our sample code will focus on the two former ones.
 We load each type of data with different parameters.

 ##### 7.1.1.
 Generating rMVP readable files, VCF data version:
 If the genotypic data is in VCF (Variant Call Format), we use the following command: